ispc/ispc/docs/ispc.rst

 The mask size may be 8, 16, 32, or 64 bits, though not all combinations of ISA and mask size are supported.
-For best performance, the best general approach is to choose a mask size equal to the size of the most common datatype in your programs.
+For best performance, the best general approach is to choose a mask size equal to the size of the most common data type in your programs.
 For example, if most of the computations are done using 32-bit floating-point values, an ``i32`` target is appropriate.
 However, if you're mostly doing computation with 8-bit data types, ``i8`` is a better choice.